BrianHicks/tree-grepper/README.md

 `tree-grepper` uses [Tree-sitter's s-expressions](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries) to find matches.

-The binary name might change in the future if we find a better name.
+The binary name might change in the future if we find a better/shorter name.
 Stay tuned.

 ## Roadmap